bcgov/von-network/README.md

 #### Write new did for seed

 The node pool can have a trust anchor write a did for you — available in the UI.

-## Running a Complete Provisional VON Network

-A "complete" provisional VON Network consists of the following components;
-- A Provisional Ledger Node Pool; [von-network](https://github.com/bcgov/von-network)
-- An instance of TheOrgBook; [TheOrgBook](https://github.com/bcgov/TheOrgBook)
-- And a set of Issuer Services; [Permitify](https://github.com/bcgov/permitify)

-Refer to the docker compose documentation in each of the projects for specific details.

-### Quick Start Guide

-A [Quick Start Guide](https://github.com/bcgov/TheOrgBook/tree/master/docker#quick-start-guide) can be found in the [bcgov/TheOrgBook](https://github.com/bcgov/TheOrgBook) repository.